 Your business will be on wheels, so you’re going to take on some major insurance costs.
 Talk with an agent, and describe exactly what purpose the truck will serve.
 For instance, if you’ll have a fully functional pizza oven inside, that’s going to be a major factor in your coverage.

-You should only have to pay for standard car insurance, but your agent will need to take your special circumstances into consideration when designing your policy to account for other risks and liabilities.
+You should only have to pay for standard car insurance through an insurer like Allstate or Liberty Mutual, but your agent will need to take your special circumstances into consideration when designing your policy to account for other risks and liabilities.

 Step 7: Find Parking